Festivals at Shining Star School

 The Festival of the Bees

-The Festival of the Bees is a celebration of all things Bee!
-This year's festival is on Saturday, February 3rd 11 am - 2 pm.
-We have a variety of bee-wise folks and vendors on hand to help educate and inspire attendees, including Portland Urban Beekeepers, Bridgetown Bees and Urban Bees and Gardens.
-There is also candle making, seed bomb creating, soup lunch, crepes, puppet show, face painting, raffle, community store, seed swap, open house, photo booth, live music and more!
+The Festival of the Bees is a time to celebrate all things Bee as we anticipate the coming of spring!
+This year's festival is on Saturday, February 3rd 11 am - 2 pm at the school.
+We have a variety of bee-wise folks and vendors on hand to help educate and inspire attendees, including Portland Urban Beekeepers, Bridgetown Bees, Bosky Dell Natives and Urban Bees and Gardens.
+There is also candle making, seed bomb creating, soup lunch, crepes, plant sale, puppet show, face painting, mason bee house making, raffle, craft bazaar, seed swap, open house, live music and more!
+Wear a costume!
+Bees, butterflies, flowers and other springtime costumes are encouraged.
 This year we're excited to announce that we're donating 10% of the festival proceeds to Portland Urban Beekeepers!
 So come join us for fun day celebrating our amazing pollinators!
+Call (503)753-4459 or email email@example.com with any questions.
+See you there!

 Merry May Day